picoCTF/cmgr/README.md

 This repo is a fork of [ArmyCyberInstitute/cmgr](https://github.com/ArmyCyberInstitute/cmgr) with customizations to support our continued usage of cmgr at [picoCTF](https://picoctf.org/).

+For specific details regarding changes from the upstream project, see the [release notes](https://github.com/picoCTF/cmgr/releases).

 ## Introduction

 **cmgr** is a new backend designed to simplify challenge development and